vladfolts/oberonjs/README.md

 ## Quick start
 You can try the compiler online [here](http://oberspace.dyndns.org/oberonjs.html).

-To build it locally run build.cmd (Python 2.x or 3.x is required).
+To build it locally run "python build.py html" (Python 2.x or 3.x is required).
 It will make _out/os.js and _out/oberonjs.html.
 Open oberonjs.html in the browser and try the compiler!